Gatsby robots.txt and sitemap.xml Files

 robots.txt

-file instructs search engines how to crawl the pages of your website.
+The robots.txt file instructs search engines how to crawl the pages of your website.
 It indicates whether a particular user

 agent can or cannot crawl parts of the website.
-These crawling instructions are specified by disallow
+These crawling instructions are specified by disallow and allow directives

 for all or specific user agents.

-, we have to install gatsby-plugin-robots-txt.
+To generate robots.txt, we have to install gatsby-plugin-robots-txt.

 yarn add gatsby-plugin-robots-txt

-Update gatsby-config.js
+Update gatsby-config.js:

 // ✂️const {NODE_ENV,SITE_URL,URL: NETLIFY_SITE_URL = SITE_URL,DEPLOY_PRIME_URL: NETLIFY_DEPLOY_URL = NETLIFY_SITE_URL,CONTEXT: NETLIFY_ENV = NODE_ENV,} = process.env// ✂️module.exports = {// ✂️plugins: [// ✂️{resolve: `gatsby-plugin-robots-txt`,options: {resolveEnv: () => NETLIFY_ENV,env: {production: {policy: [{ userAgent: `*` }],},"branch-deploy": {policy: [{ userAgent: `*`, disallow: [`/`] }],sitemap: null,host: null,},"deploy-preview": {policy: [{ userAgent: `*`, disallow: [`/`] }],sitemap: null,host: null,},},},},// ✂️],}